cloudcalvin/Auspex/doc/experiments.rst

 .. figure:: images/ExperimentFlow.png
    :align: center

-   An example of measurement dataflow starting from the *Experiment* at left.
+   An example of measurement data flow starting from the *Experiment* at left.

 Each block is referred to as a *node* of the experiment graph.
 Data flow is assumed to be acyclic, though auspex will not save you from yourself if you attempt to circumvent this restriction.
 Data flow can be one-to-many, but not many-to-one.
 Certain nodes, such as *correlators* may take multiple inputs, but they are always wired to distinct input connectors.
 There are a number of advantages to representing processing and analysis as graphs, most of which stem from the ease of reconfiguration.
 We have even developed a specialized tool, *Quince*, that provides a graphical interfaces for modifying the contents and connectivity of the graph.